 Science & Standards

 Resilient Kids is designed to be simple for families and credible for professionals.
-We show our sources, prioritize higher‑quality evidence, and clearly label uncertainty when research is mixed or evolving.
+We show our sources, prioritize higher-quality evidence, clearly label uncertainty when research is mixed or evolving — and make every recommendation publicly verifiable on a chain we don’t control.

 What you’ll see in every module